gmnzor/04_Data_Model/README.md

 - **[CPI Transformation](patterns_predictions/CPI_transform.ipynb)**: Cleaning and transforming consumer price index data.
 - **[Wage Data Processing](patterns_predictions/wages_tech.ipynb)**: Processing and cleaning wage data.
 - **[Stock Data Transformation](patterns_predictions/stock_cleaning.ipynb)**: Cleaning and normalizing stock data.

+### Banking, Credit and Asset panel data
+The Money Stock Measures cover liquid forms of money, such as currency, demand deposits, and small-time deposits.
+The Assets and Liabilities of Commercial Banks report aggregated balance sheets for commercial banks.
+The Consumer Credit report details revolving and nonrevolving credit extended to consumers, showing growth rates, levels, and flows.
+After cleaning the data, we merged datasets and added new variables, then split and trained the data on a smaller scale.
+This analysis included both Consumer Credit and the monetary base.

 ### SQL Database
 We used a PostgreSQL database to manage the large dataset.
 Queries were designed to maintain order and consistency, with special attention to ensure rows with missing data were preserved where possible.